Free Course: 10 Free Marketing Strategies for School Events (Lesson 6)

 Put together student spotlights, interviews, Q&A, social media shoutouts, whatever you can to share how special your performers are.
 In doing so, you’re humanizing the event and making it more relatable by showing the artist behind the show.

-You’re also putting out content that those students, friends and family are likely to share with others who know them.
+You’re also putting out content that those students, friends, and family are likely to share with others who know them.
 Again, word-of-mouth can catch on like wildfire.
 Videos and trends that go viral likely start by friends and family sharing it with other friends in common.

-Anything from a quick bio, a few photo shares, a few minutes of video having them chat about the event will do the trick!
+Anything from a quick bio, a few photo shares, and a few minutes of video having them chat about the event will do the trick!

 9. Include the event in your morning announcements